surifirstpin/biplus_documentation/docs/model01.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/2f6c93abe9911466191907d22275ea75f778c0e4/images/model_new2.png)

-**Customization for a model can be carried out in following way :**
+**Customization for a model can be carried out in following ways :**

--  A new mapping or relation can be defined among views based on a specific condition.
+-  Add a new mapping or relations among the views based on a specific condition.

 - Edit the join criteria between views.

 -  Define filters on the data with different mapped views.

 **The list of keywords used in Model are:**